 In the case of a disaster that damages your business records, follow a two-step process.

 First, it is important to document that the disaster occurred.
 In a 2014 Tax Court case, the Court faulted the taxpayer because he had never reported the disaster.
 In this case, a taxpayer claimed flood damage had caused his business records to be unrecoverable, but he did not document the flood damage with an insurance claim or other evidence.
 If you can't prove the records were lost or destroyed, the IRS may assume you didn't have them in the first place.

 The best way to document a disaster is to file an insurance claim.
 Even if you live in a disaster zone, the IRS has no way of knowing if your business suffered a loss unless you put the loss in writing.

 Documenting Business Losses

 You will need your asset records to document the losses to business assets, including vehicles, equipment, furniture, and fixtures.
 Report casualty losses on your business or personal tax return.
-IRS Publication 547 describes the process for determining deductions for losses, including the reduction in fair market value.
+IRS Publication 547 describes the process for determining deductions for losses, the after-tax loss, and the reduction in fair market value.

 Per the Tax Court case mentioned above, if your business records are lost or destroyed you must make a "serious and persuasive effort" to reconstruct your business records.